hemangshah/printer/README.md

 - [x] Maintain a log file separately.
 - [x] Improve README file with following: Features List for direct link to a particular point.
 - [x] Log application events.
 Example: Background/Foreground events.
 - [x] Open a ViewController to show up all the logs.
-Possible functions: Filter, Search, Print(!), and Share logs.
-- [ ] Log Stats.
-Example: Total Logs.
-Logs from Files.
-Filters Applied.
+- [ ] Possible functions with ViewController: Filter, Search, Print(!), and Share logs.

 <b>Have an idea for improvements of this class?
 Please open an [issue](https://github.com/hemangshah/printer/issues/new).</b>